Homestays

 How do I arrange my VWPP housing?
 The VWPP will reserve a specific housing situation for you based on your answers on the housing questionnaire and your housing interview, so please read the housing information above and fill out the housing questionnaire very carefully.
 Please disclose thoroughly your preferences and needs so that we can determine the best fit for you.

-Should you change your mind about your housing preference, your eating habits, or any other significant information after you have completed your survey and before your arrival in Paris, you must send a message to the VWPP right away to housing@vwpp.org, so that adjustments to your placement can be made in advance.
+Housing Questionnaire and Zoom housing meetings When you have your password to the VWPP database, please login to the VWPP administrative portal at https://data.vwpp.org to complete your general information and housing questionnaire.
+Hannah Gersten, the Assistant Director of the VWPP, will meet with you individually by Zoom the semester before you arrive.
+The dates of the meetings will be posted in the pre-registration timeline.
+You must have filled out the housing questionnaire on the VWPP database before your meeting.
+Should you change your mind about your housing preference, your eating habits, or any other significant information after you have completed your survey and before your arrival in Paris, you must send a message immediately to housing@vwpp.org, so that adjustments to your placement can be made in advance.